-Jon M. Greenbaum
+Jon M. GreenbaumChief Counsel

-Jon Greenbaum is the chief counsel and senior deputy director for the Lawyers’ Committee for Civil Rights under Law where he is responsible for managing the Committee’s efforts to seek racial justice.
-Greenbaum oversees the Committee’s Legal Projects: Criminal Justice; Educational Opportunities; Economic Justice; Fair Housing & Community Development; Voting Rights; and Pro Bono.
+Jon Greenbaum is the chief counsel for the Lawyers’ Committee for Civil Rights under Law where he is responsible for managing the Committee’s efforts to seek racial justice.
+Greenbaum oversees the Committee’s Legal Projects and Initiatives including Criminal Justice; Digital Justice; Educational Opportunities; Economic Justice; Fair Housing & Community Development; Special Litigation and Advocacy; North Carolina Regional Office: Voting Rights; and Pro Bono.
+Greenbaum also serves on the Executive Management Team of the Committee.

 Greenbaum was promoted to chief counsel in November 2010 after being promoted to legal director in March 2009.
 Greenbaum served as the director of the Committee’s Voting Rights Project, where he led its program to achieve equality and protect advances in voting rights for racial and ethnic minorities and other traditionally disfranchised groups.
-Previous to that, Greenbaum also serves on the Executive Management Team of the Committee.

 Greenbaum is co-chair of the Voting Rights Task Force of the Leadership Conference on Civil Rights, the national umbrella organization of American civil rights groups.
 He served as an adjunct professor at the Georgetown University Law Center and has authored or co-authored several major publications including Toward a More Just Justice System: How Open are the Courts to Social Justice Litigation (2016); “Shelby County v.
 Holder: When the Rational Becomes Irrational,” 57 Howard L.J.
 811 (Spring 2014); “Government-Issued Photo Identification and Proof of Citizenship Requirements for Voters,” in America Votes!
 A Guide to Modern Election Law and Voting Rights, American Bar Association (March 2008); and Report: Voting Rights in Alabama: 1982-2006,” 17 S. Cal.
 Rev. L. & Social Justice 249 (Spring 2008).